On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Examples for the Tightness of our Results

 Next, we focus on the case that $m=3$ and consider an arbitrary rank matrix $Q$.
 First note that $Q$ can only have the following entries: $(0,3)$, $(0,2)$, $(1,2)$, $(0,1)$, $(1,1)$, and $(2,1)$.
-Moreover, many of these entries specify the preferences of the voters.
+Many of these entries specify the preferences of the voters.
 For instance, the $(0,3)$ entry entails that a voter is completely indifferent between all alternatives.
-Consequently, we can focus on the rank vector of an alternative $a$, add a completely indifferent vector for every $(0,3)$ entry and remove all these entries from $Q$ afterwards.
+Consequently, we can add a completely indifferent voter for every $(0,3)$ entry in the rank vector of an alternative $a$, and remove all these entries from $Q$ afterwards.
 Also, the $(0,2)$ entries in the rank vector of $a$ specify a lot of information: there must be a voter who top-ranks $a$ and another alternative $x$ and bottom-ranks the last alternative $y$ uniquely.
 We use this observation to formulate a system of linear equations.
 Let therefore $n_a$, $n_b$, and $n_c$ denote the number of $(0,2)$ entries in the rank vector of the respective alternatives.
 Moreover, let $x_{ab}$, $x_{ac}$, and $x_{bc}$ denote the number of voters who top-rank both alternatives in the index.
 The following equations must hold for every profile $R$ with $r^*(R)=Q$.

 It can easily be checked that the unique solution of this system of equations is $x_{ab}=\frac{n_a+n_b-n_c}{2}$, $x_{bc}=\frac{n_b+n_c-n_a}{2}$, and $x_{ac}=\frac{n_a+n_c-n_b}{2}$.
-As this solution is unique, these entries determine some preferences uniquely.
-Moreover, note that a symmetric argument holds for all $(1,2)$ entries.
-Hence, we can now remove these entries from $Q$, as well as the corresponding $(2,1)$ and $(0,1)$ entries, to find a simpler rank matrix.
+Since this solution is unique, these entries determine the preference relations of several voters: for instance, there must be $x_{ab}$ voters who are indifferent between $a$ and $b$, and prefer both alternatives to $c$.
+A symmetric argument applies also for all $(1,2)$ entries.
+Hence, we can now remove these entries from $Q$, as well as the corresponding $(2,1)$ and $(0,1)$ entries, to derive a reduced rank matrix.